 • For implementing the probabilities discussed above, you must use a single instance of the mt19937 class provided in the C++ random library.
-Because you will need to generate floating-point numbers at random between 0 and 1, you will need to use the templated uniform_real_distribution class also available in random.
-Some details will be discussed in class, but below is an example of generating ten random numbers between 0 and 1 within a simple main function:
+Because you will need to generate floating-point numbers at random between 0 and 1, you will need to use the templated uniform\real\distribution class also available in random.
+Some details will be discussed in class, but below is an example of generating ten random numbers between 0 and 1 within a simple main function.
+This example code is not intended to be part of your project, but rather to show you how to generate random numbers in C++ (something that you will need for the project).